IRS Raises 401(k) Contribution Limits for 2024 by $500

 While the size of the increase to the 401(k) plan contribution limit is relatively modest, the boost signals an opportune time to consider adding a retirement savings program to your benefits menu if you don't already have one.

-Although the savings rate among Americans today is low — a little more than half of all workers (55 percent) participate in a workplace retirement plan, according to the Bureau of Labor Statistics’ National Compensation Survey for 2018, sparking 10 states to begin implementing state-sponsored retirement programs and more than a dozen others to introduce legislation — increases in contribution limits could lead to an increase in the need for a savings plan.
-However, more than half of the small-business owners recently surveyed by Paychex said they don’t offer a retirement plan, citing they didn’t see the benefit.
+Although the savings rate among Americans today is low — a little more than half of all workers (52 percent) participate in a workplace retirement plan, according to the Bureau of Labor Statistics’ National Compensation Survey for 2022, sparking more than a dozen states to begin implementing state-sponsored retirement programs — increases in contribution limits could lead to an increase in the need for a savings plan.

 The benefits of establishing a retirement savings plan are both short and long term for a business and its employees.
 A 401(k) plan can attract and retain talent — similar to competitive salaries — plus enhance employees’ retirement-readiness, and deliver benefits such as tax savings for the business and elevated engagement by employees.

 Small-business owners should also use this time to develop their own succession plan, including funding your own retirement.
 As you consider implementing a retirement savings plan for employees, also consider your retirement.
 You also might gain access to better plans for yourself.

 Paychex offers retirement plan options designed to help businesses of all sizes that are considering starting a 401(k), or considering switching their current retirement plan.